alsmonert/INFO_6205_Final/README.md

 * `random_walk.py` : Class defined by the mesa developers.
 Defines an agent that walks randomly around the model's grid and interacts with other agents.
 Has only a few base properties for moving and defining the neighborhood.

 * `model.py` : File that defines the Grid where the agents will move and interact as well as the parameters used by the agents for their rules of interactions.
 Parameters are:
-  * $\alpha$: Rate at which population increases.
+  * alpha: Rate at which population increases.
-  * $\beta$: Rate at which the infection spreads.
+  * beta: Rate at which the infection spreads.
-  * $\gamma$: Rate at which infected people recover.
+  * gamma: Rate at which infected people recover.
-  * $\epsilon$: Rate at which population decreases.
+  * epsilon: Rate at which population decreases.
-  * S0: Initial population of susceptible people.
-  * I0: Initial population of infected people.
-  * R0: Initial population of recovered people.
+  * delta: Rate at which the infected people dead.
   * verbose: Prints the counts of each class out at the command line for each time step.

 The descriptions of these parameters is seen in the interactive visualization, but defined by the above names in the model.